DariaSydorenko/DariaSydorenko/README.md

 # Hi there, I'm Daria 👋

-💻 I'm an aspiring **Full-Stack Developer** with hands-on experience in building software and web applications.
+💻 I'm an aspiring **Full-Stack Developer** with practical experience in building software and web applications.
 I enjoy turning ideas into functional products and exploring both frontend and backend technologies.

 ---